kontena/kontena/docs/references/kontena-yml.md

 **pre_build**

 `pre_build` hooks define executables that are executed before the actual Docker image is built.
 If multiple hooks are provided they are executed in the order defined.
 If any of the commands fail the build is aborted.

+- `name`: unique name for hook
+- `cmd`: command to be executed locally

 ```
 hooks: